t-edson/P65Pas/README.md

-P65Pas 0.4
+P65Pas 0.5
 ==========

-Multi-platform Pascal cross-compiler for 6502 CPU.
+Cross-platform Pascal cross-compiler for 6502 CPU.

 ![P65Pas IDE](http://blog.pucp.edu.pe/blog/tito/wp-content/uploads/sites/610/2019/03/Sin-título.png "P65Pas IDE")

-P65Pas is a Pascal compiler and IDE, written in Free Pascal, which generates binary and ASM code for the 6502 CPU.
+P65Pas is a Pascal compiler and IDE, which generates binary and ASM code for the 6502 CPU.

 No additional libraries or software required to compile.
 P65Pas generates the *.prg file directly.
 Additionally a BASIC Commodore program (POKE's) can be generated to charge the machine code.